zhangqianhui/AdversarialNetsPapers/README.md

 # AdversarialNetsPapers
-The good papers about Generative Adversarial Networks
+The classic about Generative Adversarial Networks

 The First paper
 --------------------------------------------